AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_settings.md

 ## Performance Settings

-- *Use Mono Audio*: If this setting is enabled, mono audio will be used instead of stereo data for all parts of analysis except for [sample differencing](loopfinder_algorithms_core_techniques.md#sample-differencing) (used for selecting loop endpoint pairs, see the [Loop Finder Algorithms](loopfinder_algorithms.md) page).
+- *Use Mono Audio*: If this setting is enabled, mono audio will be used instead of stereo data for all parts of analysis except for sample differencing (used for selecting loop endpoint pairs, see the [Loop Finder Algorithms](loopfinder_algorithms.md) page).
     - This will make the Loop Finder about twice as fast.
     - While the quality of results is usually not affected, you can try disabling this setting if you want to maximize accuracy.
 - *Frame Rate Reduction*: If set to **x**, the Loop Finder will reduce the frame rate of audio by a factor of **x** before doing analysis.
     - This will make the Loop Finder about **x** times as fast.
 If you want the Loop Finder to run faster, you can try increasing this setting.
     - The quality of results is usually not affected for low values of **x**, but empirically, values of 7 or higher can sometimes cause instability in the algorithm.
-If you are having problems with accuracy, you can try reducing this setting (but be aware that if the audio track longer than the track length limit, the Loop Finder may use a frame rate reduction factor above the configured value).
+If you are having problems with accuracy, you can try reducing this setting (but be aware that if the audio track is longer than the track length limit, the Loop Finder may use a frame rate reduction factor above the configured value).
 - *Frame Rate Reduction Limit*: The maximum allowable frame rate reduction factor.
-    - For tracks that exceed the track length limit, the Loop Finder will attempt to reduce the frame rate until the track is short enough, but it will never exceed the *Frame Rate Reduction Limit* and will instead resort to truncation once the frame rate reduction limit is reached.
+    - For tracks that exceed the track length limit, the Loop Finder will attempt to reduce the frame rate until the track is short enough, but it will never exceed the *Frame Rate Reduction Limit* and will instead resort to truncation once the limit is reached.
 - *Track Length Limit*: The maximum number of raw samples that the Loop Finder will analyze.
-    - If a track's sample count exceeds this value, the Loop Finder will force sample count under the limit by reducing the framerate (up to the *Frame Rate Reduction Limit*), and then truncating as a last resort.
+    - If a track's sample count exceeds this value, the Loop Finder will force the sample count under the limit by reducing the framerate (up to the *Frame Rate Reduction Limit*), and then truncating as a last resort.
-    - The default value is **2<sup>21</sup>**.
+    - The default value is 2<sup>21</sup>.
 Together with the default *Frame Rate Reduction Limit* of 10, this limits the length of a typical 44.1 kHz audio track to about 8 minutes.

 ## Output Settings